Maryland Department of Veterans Affairs

 - Small business owner who employs a military reservist or National Guard member who was called to active duty

-- A Veteran small business owner – or a veteran seeking to start a small business
+- A veteran small business owner – or a veteran seeking to start a small business

 - Small business owner who employs a service-disabled veteran